Pterostylis nutans: Distribution and habitat

 Nodding greenhoods often occur in large colonies in moist, protected forest environments and is native to the Australian states of South Australia, Tasmania, Victoria, New South Wales and Queensland as well as the Australian Capital Territory.
 In Queensland it grows as far north as the Atherton Tableland, in the eastern half of New South Wales, the southern half of Victoria, the south-eastern corner of South Australia and in Tasmania, including King and Flinders Islands.
 It has also been found in New Zealand but is regarded as a vagrant there because the insect pollinator is not present in that country.
 There is a single population remaining near the Waihaha River, although there have been records from Kaitaia and Castor Bay.

 Ecology

 This greenhood is pollinated by a particular species of fungus gnat, attracted by a kairomone produced by the flower's labellum.
 The labellum tips the insect into the flower, and in attempting to escape, it comes into contact with the sexual organs of the flower and pollination occurs.

 Use in horticulture

 Pterostylis nutans is easily grown in pots containing a free-draining, sandy mix.
 The plants require regular watering during their growing period, to be kept dry during dormancy and to be repotted annually.

+Cultural significance

+Pterostylis nutans is the emblem of the Castlemaine Field Naturalist Club.